sarkarbikram90/Synthetic-Data-Generator/README.md

 ### Special Thanks

-- The open-source community for inspiration and feedback
+- The open-source community for inspiration
-- Beta testers who helped identify and fix issues
-- Contributors who've helped improve the codebase

 ---

 ## 📞 Support